Forming the Preliminary Topic Sentence or Thesis Statement

 Conducting Preliminary Research

-We discuss the following strategies on this page:
+We discuss the following topics on this page:

-Sometimes called “pre-research,” this is an inventive stage during which you investigate possible topics of interest.
-For example, once you fully understand your assignment, the next step might be to conduct some background research online.
-Also, talk to friends and classmates.
-And while it’s a good idea to try out your ideas with non-experts, the real test is to try them out with experts.
+Sometimes called “pre-research,” preliminary research is an inventive stage in which you investigate possible topics of interest.
+For example, once you fully understand your assignment, the next step might be to conduct some background research online, or talk to friends and classmates.
+However, while it’s a good idea to try out your ideas with non-experts, the real test is to try them out with experts.
 If your ideas are not fully formed yet, you can ask experts to help guide you in the right direction.
-Undergraduate students often overlook this strategy, but it can be incredibly effective and it can lead to good research topics as well as good resources.
-Let’s take a closer look at some of these strategies.
+Undergraduate students often overlook this strategy, but it can be incredibly effective and it can lead to good research topics and resources.
+Let’s take a closer look at some more preliminary research strategies.

-• The Invention Stage : This can be a messy process, so keep a notebook to jot down ideas and questions as they occur to you.
+• Delve into the Invention Stage: This can be a messy process, so keep a notebook to jot down ideas and questions as they occur to you.
 You’ll need to develop a research question, so those notes may come in handy later.
 Also, think about what types of sources you’ll need to complete your project.
 The assignment may specify certain types, such as scholarly monographs and journal articles, but what else might you need?
 What about media and other primary sources?
 Where would you find them?
 Should you explore digital archives or make an appointment with an archivist?

 • Investigate Professional Organizations : Many famous authors have organizations dedicated to their legacy.
 One of these is The William Faulkner Society , which assembles lists of scholarly journals, conferences and conventions, research centers and information sources, and interdisciplinary university institutes.
 Many such organizations also provide scholarships for students.
 Look through the contents of author societies’ websites, as well as recent journals and conference proceedings, to help you generate ideas for your own research.